5225 Town & Country Boulevard · Frisco, Texas · 75034

 A very good site, over time, became one of the best ever.

-With the finishes and all the attention to detail, these apartments are truly more like condominiums for rent that simply apartments.
+With the finishes and all the attention to detail, these apartments are truly more like condominiums for rent than simply apartments.

 In 2010, we began work on half the acreage.
 The result is Amalfi, a 395-unit luxury apartment complex that features stylish fixtures and finishes, lovely breezeways, walkability to restaurants and retail, and floorplans that range from 2-story townhomes to 600 sq. ft. one-bedrooms.
 Leasing was swift despite the economic downturn, and NAP filled the building, sold the property in 2016, and immediately began work on phase II just across the intersection—and just as a new crop of Fortune 500s decided to set up headquarters, bringing 15,000 new jobs to the area.
 We called the property Ravello, after the town, commune and UNESCO World Heritage site of the same name situated on the Amalfi Coast.